midleman/posit-hackathon/README.md

 [e2e-electron]  New UV Environment > Python - Add new UV environment - Timed out 15000ms waiting for locator('.quick-input-widget .quick-input-box input') to be not visible.
 The locator remained visible unexpectedly

 ⭐️ New Tests (2):
-[Console Pane: Alternate Python] Verify alternate python can skip bundled ipykernel [Console Pane: Python] Python - queue user input while interpreter is starting
+[Console Pane: Alternate Python] Verify alternate python can skip bundled ipykernel (added by Marie Idleman) [Console Pane: Python] Python - queue user input while interpreter is starting (added by Marie Idleman)

 ✅ Resolved (1):
 [Interpreter: Excludes] R - Can Exclude an Interpreter